melezhik/SparrowCI/README.md

 ## Artifacts

+Tasks might produce artifacts that become visible within other tasks.

 In this example, `parser` task would wait till `make_file` is executed and produce artifact for file located at `foo/bar/file.txt`, the artifact will be registered and copied into the central SparrowCI system with  unique name `file.txt`.

 The artifact then will be ready to be consumed for other tasks.
 The local file representing consumed artifact will be located at `.artifacts` folder.

 ## Sparrow Plugins